wforbes/Omnia/README.md

   requiring a range weapon, expending ammo, etc.

-* [ ] **Spell system** : Add some basic GUI to scribe/memorize/cast, basic logic to cast and land, and start figuring it out
+- **Spell system** : , basic logic to cast and land, and start figuring it out
+  * [ ] **Spell Book GUI**: Add some basic GUI to scribe/memorize spells to/from
+  * [ ] **Spell Cast GUI**: Add some basic GUI to cast spells from
   * [ ] **Particles / Effects**
     - Particle Sprites
     - Rendered
     - Glitch/Distortions
+  * [ ] **Dimensional Shifting**
+    - Explore the idea of casting a spell that "shifts" the player into another dimension, causing the World and its entities/objects to look different and other previously unseen/uncollidable entities/object to appear

 - **Settings**
   * [ ] **Simple settings window** - Add a simple GUI settings window with the ability to change Player keybinds